flcoder/totro/README.md

 # totro
-A port of David A. Wheeler's Totro
+A port of David A. Wheeler's Totro for use as a library.